spiceai/quickstarts/trader/README.md

 ## Next steps

 You've successfully trained a model that can tell you when it is a good time to buy or sell Bitcoin, based on your portfolio constraints!
 In a real application you would want to continually be adding in new bitcoin price data as observations so that calls to the `/inference` API gives recommendations about live data.
-Try tweaking the parameters in the Pod manifest (`.spice/pods/trader.yaml`) to see how the Spice AI runtime behaves.
+Try tweaking the parameters in the Pod manifest (`.spice/pods/trader.yaml`) to see how the Spice.ai runtime behaves.